resulgg/label-backup/README.md

 ## Quick Start with Docker Compose

-Refer to the `docker-compose.yml` in this repository for a comprehensive example of how to run the Label Backup agent alongside your database services (it no longer references `docker-compose.example.yml` as that was deleted).
+Refer to the `docker-compose-test.yml` in this repository for a comprehensive example of how to run the Label Backup agent alongside your database services.

 **Key steps:**